3cology/3d_inverse_renderer/README.md

 ![](https://github.com/3cology/3D_computer_vision_simulator/blob/master/media/3d_computer_vision_simulator.png)

 ## Motivation
 This is a 3D graphics simulator for generating per-view, per-pixel 3D model ground truth outputs.
-It can support AI and 3D computer vision researchers developing inverse rendering systems, for shaping a photorealistic 3D metaverse.
+It can support AI and 3D computer vision researchers developing inverse rendering systems.

 #### Let there be renders: example code
 The simulator is based in simulator.py, with a simple API for creating renders with ground truth metadata: